-Known for its fascinating art nouveau details, the New Amsterdam was the venue for – among other things – the famous Ziegfeld Follies, but fell on hard times in the 1930s and closed.
-It sputtered along as a movie theatre and was vacant, until finally the city bought it as part of their plan to breathe new life into Broadway.
-It worked, and the building now is home to the hit show Aladdin.
+Known for its fascinating art nouveau details and for being the oldest theater on Broadway (1903), the New Amsterdam was the venue for – among other things – the famous Ziegfeld Follies, but fell on hard times in the 1930s and closed.
+For a time it was a movie theater; finally the city bought it.
+It's now home to the hit show Aladdin.

 If you hear moans and groans don't jump to the conclusion it's the audience: rumor has it that a ghost still haunts the hallowed hall.